NICEE 2017 Competition Rules

 - Jules Verne (Forward thinking inventiveness)

-Best-of-Show Awards (7): One winner overall from all grades will be selected for the following:
+Best-of-Show Awards (7): One winner overall will be selected for the following:

 - Most Innovative

 - Best Design and Engineering

 - Staff’s Choice – Sponsored by The STEMIE Coalition